 In order to reach as many people as possible, it is advisable to translate as many communication materials and project outcomes in as many languages as possible.
 It is recommended to cover all languages of the partnership as well as English.
 There are many different ways to disseminate and exploit results.
 Being creative and thinking of fresh ideas so that your European Solidarity Corps project and results really stand out will be appreciated.
 Beneficiaries could use:

-- the European Solidarity Corps Results Platform (see below); - project or organisational websites; - meetings and visits to key stakeholders; - annual European Solidarity Corps events; - dedicated discussion opportunities such as information sessions, workshops, (online) seminars, training courses, exhibitions, demonstrations or peer reviews; - targeted written material such as reports, articles in specialised press, newsletters, press releases, leaflets or brochures; - audiovisual media and products such as radio, TV, YouTube, Flickr, video clips, podcasts or apps;
+- the European Solidarity Corps Results Platform (see below);

+- project or organisational websites;

+- meetings and visits to key stakeholders;

+- annual European Solidarity Corps events;

+- dedicated discussion opportunities such as information sessions, workshops, (online) seminars, training courses, exhibitions, demonstrations or peer reviews;

+- targeted written material such as reports, articles in specialised press, newsletters, press releases, leaflets or brochures:

+- audiovisual media and products such as radio, TV, YouTube, Flickr, video clips, podcasts or apps;

 - social media;

 - public events;

 - project branding and logos;

 - existing contacts and networks.

-In terms of exploitation it is important to think about how results can make a difference to the project, end- users, peers or to policy makers.
+In terms of exploitation it is important to think about how results can make a difference.
 Exploitation mechanisms include: